How to search for jobs

 Prepare your CV

 Prepare your CV and cover letter so they match the jobs you’re applying for and list only relevant, recent job experience.
 Employers want to see your transferable skills, the skills that are useful in many jobs and workplaces, so make sure you can identify them.
-Use our CV advice pages and free online tool, CV Builder, to create a professional CV ready to send to employers.
+Use our CV pages and free online tool, CV Builder, to create a professional CV ready to send to employers.

 - How to write a cover letter